OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Transferring-Files.md

 ![WinSCP Image 6](./img/onion-omega-winscp-5.png)

 You can now drag and drop between folders on your computer and folders on your Omega.
-Congratulations, you now have remote, easy access to your Onion Omega system files!
+Congratulations, you now have easy remote access to the files on your Omega!

 ![WinSCP Image 7](./img/onion-omega-winscp-7.png)

 [//]: # (explanation of transferring files back and forth)

 ## Using Linux or Mac OS X

-### `rsync`
 [//]: # (step by step instructions on using rsync)

-On Mac or Linux, we can use the command-line utility `rsync` (remote sync) to transfer files to and from the Omega.
-It's included with Mac OS and most Linux distributions by default (including the Omega's).
-In case you don't have it, simply run the below commands to install it on your local machine:
+On Mac OS X or Linux, we can use the command-line utility `rsync` (remote sync) to transfer files to and from the Omega.
+It's included with Mac OS X and most Linux distributions by default (including the Omega's).

+// TODO: remove the installation part, maybe link to a page on rsync iunno In case you don't have it, simply run the below commands to install it on your local machine:

 ```
 sudo apt-get update
 sudo apt-get install rsync
 ```

+`rsync` uses the `ssh` protocol when connecting to remote servers.
+When working with an Omega, specify the username as `root` and provide the password when prompted (`onioneer` by default).

 `rsync` can simply send files as-is over to the remote server, but if the files already exist then it takes a smarter approach to sending new data.
 It will look at the *differences* between the two sets of files, then applies the differences to the files to bring them up-to-date.

-`rsync` uses the `ssh` protocol when connecting to remote servers.
-When working with an Omega, specify the username as `root` and provide the password when prompted (`onioneer` by default).

-#### Push Directories and Files to the Omega
+### Push Directories and Files to the Omega

+// TODO: small blurb - make sure you're connected to the same wifi etc

+#### Copying Whole Directories
 First make sure you're connected to the same WiFi network/LAN as your Omega.
 Then to quickly copy an entire directory to your Omega, fill in this template with the paths of your folders, where `ABCD` is your Omega's factory name:

 [//]: # (add <> to signify variables)